 Simone Biles soars to AP Female Athlete of the Year

-Briles was selected... .
-FILE - In this Aug.
-11, 2016, file photo, United States' Simone Biles performs on the balance beam during the artistic gymnastics women's individual all-around final at the 2016 Summer Olympics in Rio de Janeiro, Bra... .
+In this Aug.
+11,2 016 file photo, United States' Simone Biles bites her gold medal for the artistic gymnastics women's individual all-around final at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Briles was selected as the AP Female Athlete of the Year, on Monday, Dec.
+26, 2016.

 Comments